yoctoyotta1024/CLEO/docs/source/usage/extern.rst

 find more information about it from `its documentation: <https://dkrz-sw.gitlab-pages.dkrz.de/yac>`_.

 To build CLEO with dependency on YAC, you will first need to install YAXT and YAC manually.
-(YAXT is a dependency of YAC)
+(YAXT is a dependency of YAC.)

 .. note::
-  The installation of YAC for CLEO is currently in development and so may require some adjustments.
+  The installation of YAC for CLEO is currently in active development and so may not be exactly as written here.

 How to Install YAC (and YAXT)
 #############################

-The easiest way to install YAXT and YAC is to run the ``install_yac.sh`` bash script found in the ``scripts/bash/`` directory.
-Note you will need to provide the path to the directory where you want to place the installation.
+The easiest way to install YAXT and YAC is to run the ``install_yac.sh`` bash script found in ``scripts/bash/``.
+Note you will need to provide the path to the directory where you want to put the installations.

 Alternatively you can download `YAXT <https://swprojects.dkrz.de/redmine/>`_ and `YAC <https://gitlab.dkrz.de/dkrz-sw/yac/>`_ as compressed files and then configure and compile